siv2r/bip-frost-signing/README.md

 ## Introduction

-TODO: some intro about frost (see rfc-draft for idea): [1] threshold property [2] verifiable like using single pubkey (like normal schnorrsig)
+This document proposes the FROST signing protocol based on the FROST3 variant (see section 2.3) introduced in the [ROAST paper](https://eprint.iacr.org/2022/550.pdf).
+Key generation for FROST signing is out of scope for this document.
+However, we specify the requirements that a key generation method must satisfy to be compatible with this signing protocol.

-Certain parts of this document are reproduced from [BIP 327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki) due to the similarity of the FROST and MuSig2 signature schemes.
+Many sections of this document have been directly copied or modified from [BIP327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki) due to the similarities between the FROST3 and [MuSig2](https://eprint.iacr.org/2020/1261.pdf) signature schemes.

 ### Motivation